jhylin/Adverse_drug_reactions/README.md

 - words_tensors.py - for converting ADRs into PyTorch tensors
 - Tensors_for_adrs_interactive.py - showing step-by-step outputs how the words_tensors.py is constructed (to be used in VS Code where each line of code can be run like a Jupyter cell)

-A few different .tsv/.csv files of CYP3A4 substrates data or their SMILES:
+A few different .tsv/.csv files of CYP3A4 substrates data or their SMILES (note: file names may change over time due to ongoing data collections):
 - All_CYP3A4_substrates - contains all CYP3A4 substrates (drug names), drug classes along with their ADRs and reference sources
 - CYP3A4_mod_substrates.csv - contains only moderate CYP3A4 substrates, drug classes along with their ADRs and reference sources
 - CYP3A4_strong_substrates.csv - contains only strong CYP3A4 substrates, drug classes along with their ADRs and reference sources
-- All_cyp3a4_smiles.tsv - contains SMILES of all the CYP3A4 substrates
+- all_cyp3a4_smiles.tsv - contains SMILES of all the CYP3A4 substrates
 - strong_cyp3a4_smiles.tsv - contains SMILES for strong CYP3A4 substrates only
+- all_cyp2d6_substrates.csv - contains all strong and moderate CYP2D6 substrates, drug classes along with their ADRs and reference sources
+- cyp_substrates_adrs.csv - *work-in-progress* - eventually (hopefully) it'll contain (all) CYP substrates with information such as drug classes, ADRs and references sources

+Strengths of evidence for CYP3A4 and 2D6 substrates are only last checked on 24th Feb 2025.

 *Please note that all of the CYP3A4 and 2D6 substrates curated in the datasets are based on "[The Flockhart Cytochrome P450 Drug-Drug Interaction Table](https://drug-interactions.medicine.iu.edu/MainTable.aspx)" which is continuously being updated over time (at least twice yearly as quoted from source), so the files stored here may not reflect the most up-to-date version - refer to the table directly if needing latest information*